jywu20/Notes/Linguistics/English/cambridge.md

     When there are just *too many* movements - be them phrasal or morphological - binary branching is no longer a feasible analysis for the surface forms.
-For radical free word language, there are plenty of discontinuous constituents, which may arise because of pronominal argument hypothesis or a lineraization process that doesn't reflect the structure of the derivational tree (dual structure hypothesis), and dependency relations that are without cross-serial dependencies and therefore can be used to recover a tree structure of constituency relations in the surface form can only build a flat tree.
+For radical free word language, there are plenty of discontinuous constituents, which may arise because of pronominal argument hypothesis or a linearization process that doesn't reflect the structure of the derivational tree (dual structure hypothesis), and dependency relations that are without cross-serial dependencies and therefore can be used to recover a tree structure of constituency relations in the surface form can only build a flat tree.
 From another perspective, in these languages there is no canonical word order,